cburggie/CBD2/README.md

 * health potions restore 30/60/120/240/480 hp
 * mana potions restore 20/40/80/160/320 hp
 * super health and mana potions are sold by vendors in late Nightmare
-* small rejuvenation potions are sold by vendors in late Hell
+* small rejuvenation potions are sold by vendors in late Hell (maybe OP)
-* new item types to prevent Hellfire Torch and Annihilus being dropped

 ### Runes.txt